wandabwa2004/DS_Projects/README.md

 # Projects
 ## Python
-<h2>  <a id="GPThansard" href="https://github.com/wandabwa2004/GPTHansard"> Harnessing GPT-Powered AI to Query and Summarize Multiple Hansard Reports in the Kenyan Parliament</a> </h2>
+<h2>  <a id="gpthansard" href="https://github.com/wandabwa2004/GPTHansard"> Harnessing GPT-Powered AI to Query and Summarize Multiple Hansard Reports in the Kenyan Parliament</a> </h2>

 [Link to Article:](https://hermanwandabwa.medium.com/gpt-powered-insights-unleashing-the-867084d0e4f9) with all code